luis314159/Neural_networks_TF/README.md

   * What is TensorFlow?
   * TensorFlow vs. other frameworks (like PyTorch)
 ## Building a Neural Network with TensorFlow
-  * Constructing a Simple Model
+  * Constructing a simple Model
   * Model definition: layers, neurons, activation functions
   * Compilation: choosing optimizers, loss, and metrics
   * Training and Evaluation